bamlpc/WhoIsClicking/README.md

 # Pre-requisites

-This project is fully dockerized, you need docker to have docker installed in your environment.
+This project is fully dockerized, you need docker installed in your environment in order to use it.

-Here is the official page https://docs.docker.com/engine/install/
+Here is the official page: https://docs.docker.com/engine/install/

+&nbsp;

 # Project layout
-This project has 3 environments, development, test and production.
-Each one of these has its docker files associated.
+This project has 3 environments:

-To run each one of the environments we use:
+- Development
+- Test
+- Production

+Each enviroment has its own docker files associated and in order to run any of them you should use:

 `docker-compose -f docker-compose.yml -f docker-compose.{enviroment}.yml up -d`

-If you want to dive deep into this: https://docs.docker.com/compose/extends/
+More information about docker compose and enviroments: https://docs.docker.com/compose/extends/

 ## Project Structure
 * Whoisclicking